 Minorities in Cannabis: Social Equity During a Racial Pandemic

-Fortunately, there are those out there who strive for equity and inclusion.
-Erik Range, for instance, is a brave advocate for minorities in cannabis.
+Fortunately, there are many individuals and teams out there who strive for equity and inclusion.
+Erik Range is one of those, he is a brave advocate for minorities in cannabis, and a consultant.
 Erik’s work is altering the industry’s landscape.

 Here’s everything you need to know about minorities in cannabis fighting for social equity and some background on Mr. Range as well.

 Who Is Erik Range?

-When it comes to minorities in cannabis, Erik Range is somewhat of a superhero.
+When it comes to minorities in cannabis, Erik Range is somewhat of a superhero consultant.
 Like all superheroes, he has an origin story.
 First getting into the cannabis space back in 2015, Erik sought to change the way people viewed the everyday cannabis user.

 Erik’s budding art company, Art 420, became an educational platform that used fine art to shift perspectives about the industry.
 However, something wasn’t quite right.
 Although many stereotypical cannabis users are, in fact, minorities, Erik quickly realized that minorities were notably absent from this new world of legal cannabis.